GriffinMulei/alx-system_engineering-devops/0x00-shell_basics/README.md

 	prints all the files and directories within the location
 ## 4-listmorefiles
 	list down all the files + directories including hidden files/directories
+## 11-lists
+	this command lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.